 Psychology.
 Courses without a psychology number must be approved by the Curriculum Committee; petitions must be submitted to the undergraduate program chair.
 Only one undergraduate research course can count toward the twelve courses required of students who are majoring in psychology (PSYC 29200, 29700, and 29900).
-In addition to the six electives, students pursuing honors in psychology must take the Honors Seminar (PSYC 29800), which is offered each Winter Quarter.
+In addition to the six electives, students pursuing honors in psychology must also take the Honors Seminar (PSYC 29800), which will be offered during the Winter Quarter.
 Research courses can be taken for P/F grading, but all other courses must be taken for a quality grade.
 NOTE: Before registering for an elective, students should confirm that they have met any prerequisites for the course.